theIDinside/radiator/README.md

 [Conventions and & ideology](Conventions&Ideology.md), like when to use and when not to use dependencies, "rules of thumb", etc

 ## Current state
+If you want to use the release build version, just rename `release-matrix-rust-sdk.aar` to `matrix-rust-sdk.aar`

 ### TODO
  - Add more README content, the usual suspects stuff